z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_06_SomeDetails.md

 section, which contains uninitialised data values, sit directly above the compiled code.
 The bigger the code gets, the higher in memory these sections are placed.
 The heap, which is the area of memory Z88DK's "malloc" allocates memory from, sits between the BSS section and the stack.
-In a C program, which malloc's and free's working memory as it runs, this heap area is the program's "working memory."
+In a C program which malloc()s and free()s working memory as it runs this heap area is the program's "working memory."

 So far in this series we've used the default values for the runtime